promeraq/promeraq/README.md

 -   🌍  I'm based in San Sebastian, Spain
 -   🔭  I’m currently working on a catalog for handmade jewelry and an e-commerce for natural doag soap.
 -   🖥️  www.studioroma.dev
--   🧠  Currently getting better at TypeScript and Node Js
+-   🧠  Getting better at TypeScript and Node Js

 ### Skills